jmshi/sessionization/README.md

 2. We then integrate this new event into a session in the list as below:
   * case 1: there is pending session in list with the new event ip.
 We update that session's end timestamp and page count, and move it to the end of the list.

   * case 2: there is no pending session in list with this new event ip.
-We create a new session with given event properties and push it to the end of the session list.
+We create a new session with given event properties and append it to the end of the session list.

 3. We update the map to keep track of the iterator of this pending session.